-- e) Means to provide treatment/progress documentation to the provider. - 2.
-The vendor shall disapprove and discontinue the use of providers or contractors that fail to provide effective or timely diversion services as follows: - a) The vendor is fully responsible for the acts and omissions of its subcontractors and of persons either directly or indirectly employed by any of them.
-No subcontract shall relieve the vendor of its responsibilities and obligations All state policies, guidelines, and requirements apply to all subcontractors. - b) If a subcontractor fails to provide effective or timely services as listed above, but not limited to any other subcontracted services, the vendor will terminate services of said contractor within 30 business days of notification of failure to provide adequate services. - c) The vendor shall notify the appropriate board within five (5) business days of termination of said subcontractor.
+The vendor shall disapprove and discontinue the use of providers or contractors that fail to provide effective or timely diversion services as follows:

+- (1) The vendor is fully responsible for the acts and omissions of its subcontractors and of persons either directly or indirectly employed by any of them.
+No subcontract shall relieve the vendor of its responsibilities and obligations.
+All state policies, guidelines, and requirements apply to all subcontractors. - (2) If a subcontractor fails to provide effective or timely services as listed above, but not limited to any other subcontracted services, the vendor will terminate services of said contractor within 30 business days of notification of failure to provide adequate services. - (3) The vendor shall notify the appropriate board within five (5) business days of termination of said subcontractor.